Mumu-kun/GameJam-2023-Overhyped/README.md

 Game installation:

 Method 1:
-Game made using Python and Pygame
+Game made using Python and Pygame.
-Python and Pygame has to be installed
+Python and Pygame has to be installed.
-Download the files from the repository
+Download the files from the repository.
-Run main.py to run the game
+Run main.py to run the game.

 Method 2:
-Download and extract the zip from Releases
+Download and extract the zip from Releases.
 Run main.exe

 Game Assets collected from itch.io explicitly tagged as "free"